|Job title:||Digital end-point assessor|

 As a key member of the apprenticeship team, the digital assessor’s key responsibility is to end-point assess apprentices in line with the prescribed methods set out in the published digital apprenticeship assessment plans.

 The assessor is required to work independently and use their subject matter occupational expertise to assess the content and quality of apprentices’ pre-requisite evidence and decide if they satisfy the necessary requirements are in line with the relevant grading framework.

-The assessor is responsible for conducting interviews with apprentices and using a professional judgement to determine and apply the grading criteria and provide constructive feedback.
+The assessor is responsible for conducting interviews with apprentices and using their professional judgement to determine and apply the grading criteria and provide constructive feedback.

 Assessment quality and standards

 - Review apprentices’ pre-requisite evidence in preparation for interview;